Cloud-Kitchen-Cost

 1. Commercial Space

-However͏, the importance of location still cannot be overlooked.
-You’ll want a spot that’s easily accessible͏ for delivery drivers and withi͏n a reasonable distance from your target market.
+However, you should not overlook the importance of location entirely.
+You’ll need a location that’s accessible for delivery partners and within a reasonable reach of your target audience.Β

 • Ovens and stoves